 Beginning with Version 5.5b6, DeltaE has been ported to the Mac environment once again.
 For Macintosh use, a PowerPC Mac (no Intel yet) is required, running OS X. This executable was built under version 10.4.5, but it should operate under any version-10 OS.

-This Macintosh DeltaE is nearly identical to the Windows/DOS version from the user standpoint.
+This MacIntosh version is nearly identical to the Windows/DOS version from the user standpoint.
 There are no GUI features as yet, and the application is designed for use in a "Terminal" window.
 For commands, refer to the user manual and you should see little difference from the "DOS box" behavior.
-To run the code from Terminal, simply type: $ ./DeltaE planewav if the application is in the same folder as your model file ("planewav.in" in this example).
+To run the code from Terminal, simply type: $ ./DeltaE planwave if the application is in the same folder as your model file ("planwav" in this example).
 You'll probably want to place the application in a folder that you make part of your PATH variable, so you can execute it from any folder without the "./" prefix.

-If you work with existing text files that contain DeltaE models, you may need to be aware of the 3 conventions for "end-of-line" you will encounter: Windows-DOS=CR/LF; Mac(OS 9)=CR; Mac OS X=Unix=LF.
-While DeltaE and many editors should be able to adjust automatically when reading, you may need to make conversions as you move files among machines or if you have a problem.
+If you work with existing text files that contain DeltaE models, you may need to be aware of the 3 conventions for "end-of-line" you will encounter: DOS=CR/LF; Mac=CR; MacOSX=Unix=LF.
+The application should read any of the 3 happily, but you may need to make conversions as you move files around or if you have a problem.